Bioregional Herbalism: Plant Energetics and Healing with Nature

 Finding healing for ourselves within Nature is all about relationship.
 As we begin to listen and observe what is right before us more clearly we open ourselves to a field of healing energy that is meant to keep us healthy (physically, mentally, and emotionally) and preserve us and all of life.

 In our busy lives we lose sight of this.
 In fact, we are trained to not see it but to otherwise distract ourselves with matters of less importance.
 Our own individual health is primary, even as parents to young children.
 For if we aren’t healthy, then who can mind our children?

 We all know how valuable health of mind and body is.
-This can be especially evident once we lose it and suddenly regain an aspect of what we once had, feeling renewed and ourselves again.
+This can be especially evident once we lose it, and then suddenly regain an aspect of what was temporarily lost, feeling renewed and ourselves again.

 This is the healing power present within Nature, and the plants are there to guide each of us.
 Their intelligence is beyond measure and they are available to listen to us and reflect back to us what we may need at any given time.